PRESENTER Aaron Sloman

 Background: The Turing-inspired Meta-Morphogenesis project

-Varied examples of natural intelligence will be used to introduce aspects of the Turing-inspired Meta-Morphogenesis project, investigating changes in information processing functions and mechanisms since the earliest proto-life forms, with aim of identifying and filling major gaps in current understanding of how minds work and how different kinds of minds vary.
+Varied examples of natural intelligence will be used to introduce aspects of the Turing-inspired Meta-Morphogenesis project, investigating changes in information processing functions and mechanisms since the earliest proto-life forms.
+This may help us to identify and perhaps later fill major gaps in current understanding of how minds work and how different kinds of minds vary, and how minds with those capabilities are implementable in biological brains.

-Evidence is sparse, so the project requires intelligent guess-work: expanding available evidence by interpolating possible functions and mechanisms.
+Evidence is sparse, so the project requires intelligent guess-work: expanding available evidence by interpolating possible functions and mechanisms between observed cases.

 Figure: Evolutionary Steps in Information processing